It's not too late to fix your FAFSA

 - Online FAFSA Corrections.
 Online corrections are the fastest way to update your application.

-If the student is a dependent, a parent PIN is required to change any parent information.
+If the student is a dependent, a parent FSA ID is required to change any parent information.

 - Paper FAFSA Corrections.
 You can correct any item on the FAFSA with a 10-page Student

 Aid Report (SAR).
 The SAR is generated upon request.